davibpires/SheetFlask/README.md

   ]
 }
 ```

 ## Convert the format of an image

 **Definition**

-Send a image file and the "format" as Multipart Form and return the image converted.
+Send a image file and the format as Multipart Form and return the image converted.
 The formats can be: jpeg or png.

 **Request**